 Deploy the funding provided by DWP in a way that supports delivery of

-10. Designing a robust evaluation of the pilot is, for DWP and the Combined
+10. Designing a robust evaluation of the pilot is a core requirement for DWP and the

-The objectives of the pilot and the outcomes to be measured;
+The objectives of the pilot and the progress measures and outcomes to

 The methods used to evaluate the pilot (including impact, process and